Wytheville Community College

-Wytheville Community College (WCC) is a public community college in Wytheville, Virginia.
-It is part of the Virginia Community College System (VCCS) and opened in 1963 as a two-year branch of Virginia Polytechnic Institute & State University.
-WCC joined the VCCS when it was formed in 1967.
+Wytheville Community College (WCC) is a public community college in Wytheville, Virginia, United States.
+It is part of the Virginia Community College System (VCCS).
 The college serves the citizens of Bland, Carroll, Grayson, Smyth (Marion and eastward), and Wythe counties, and the City of Galax.

+History

+The Virginia General Assembly authorized WCC's creation in 1962, as a two-year branch of Virginia Tech.
+The school opened for its first term on September 19, 1963.
+WCC joined the Virginia Community College System when it was formed in 1967.

+Presidents of Wytheville Community College

+WCC has had six presidents since becoming part of the VCCS in 1967.
+While a branch of Virginia Tech, it was headed by a director, overseen by the parent school's president and board of visitors.
+Dr. Dean E. Sprinkle has been president since 2015.